Are Pyongyang's missiles a risk to planes?

 Are North Korean missile tests a risk to commercial planes?

-When North Korea sends missiles across Japan into the Pacific, they fly though international airspace - above and past civilian aircrafts.
+When North Korea sends missiles across Japan into the Pacific, they fly though international airspace - above and past civilian aircraft.

 As Japan sounds alarms warning citizens to seek shelter, what is the risk that one of Pyongyang's missiles hits a plane packed with ordinary travellers?